How customers shop on Black Friday

 Black Friday and Cyber Monday hail from the USA, but they have since made their way to Germany, offering shoppers the best deals of the entire year.
-Black Friday takes place on the Friday after Thanksgiving, meaning that in 2020, it will take place on November 27th.
-Cyber Monday will take place the following Monday.
+Black Friday takes place on the fourth Friday in November—the day after the American Thanksgiving holiday.
+Cyber Monday follows on the Monday after that.

 Both days are particularly important for online stores.
 According to a survey by Statista conducted in 2019, over 90% of the consumers surveyed were familiar with Black Friday, and a good 43% of them also intend to purchase discounted products on that day.
 In recent years, online purchases and thus turnover on both days has increased continuously.
 In the USA alone, they amounted to 7.4 billion US dollars on Black Friday in 2019, and even around 9.4 billion US dollars on Cyber Monday.
 Even in Germany, consumers planned to shop for more than €200 per capita on Black Friday 2018.
 In Germany, the expenditure on both days in 2018 reached a volume of around €2.5 billion.

 But what about in 2022, as we come out of the pandemic?
 In 2022, as Americans are tightening their budgets due to inflation and uncertainty in the economy, one might think that spending will be down this holiday season.
 However, data shows that consumers are continuing to spend.
 One important reason behind this is a concept known as “price elasticity of demand,” or a shift in consumers’ sensitivity to prices.

 Coming out of the pandemic, consumers are less sensitive to high prices, leading to this increase in spending.
 Experts believe this is due to adjustments in spending routines and the types of items that consumers were purchasing during lockdowns and time spent at home.
 If this trend, this could mean a big year for retail over the course of Black Friday, Cyber Monday and the entire 2022 holiday season.